 Students who are suspended are ineligible to enroll as degree-seeking students for the immediately succeeding term.
 If and when they return to regular status following a period of suspension, students remain under the terms and conditions of the catalog in effect at the time they matriculated (subject to statutory limitations for earning a baccalaureate degree).

-Suspended students wishing to seek readmission following the period of suspension must do so by writing to the Dean of the Faculty, stating specific reasons for seeking readmission and providing evidence of ability to succeed in college-level studies.
+Suspended students wishing to seek readmission following the period of suspension must do so by writing to the Academic Suspension Committee, stating specific reasons for seeking readmission and providing evidence of ability to succeed in college-level studies.
 Students readmitted following a period of suspension are ineligible to participate in organized co-curricular activities (e.g., intercollegiate athletics, student publications, student government), to work in residence hall or Student Life programs (e.g., in residence halls or as Student Orientation Staff), or to join in any organized student activities related to academic programs (e.g., band, choir, speech team, etc.) until they raise their cumulative GPA above the probation level.

 Students who are readmitted after having served a suspension are automatically dismissed if they are suspended a second time.